Robert12112105/COIT12206-Portfolio/week06.md

 # Week 6

 ## Activity
-Recreated the Week 6 lab activity by checking ARP behaviour, examining IP-to-MAC address mapping, and observing how devices locate each other on the local network.
+In this week, I recreated the ARP activity by examining how devices on a local network resolve IP addresses to MAC addresses before communication takes place.
+I checked the neighbour or ARP table and observed how devices identify each other on the same network.

 ## Screenshots / Results
-- ARP table output
-- Topology screenshot
-- Command output showing neighbour mapping
+- GNS3 topology showing the local network setup
+- Terminal output from `arp -a` or `ip neigh show`
-- Any packet capture or communication evidence
+- Any packet capture or command output showing ARP behaviour
+- Connectivity test results between devices on the local network

 ## Key Concepts Learned
 - ARP process
-- IP and MAC address relationship
+- Relationship between IP addresses and MAC addresses
-- Local network discovery
+- Local network communication
-- Address resolution
+- Address resolution before packet delivery
+- Importance of checking neighbour information during troubleshooting

 ## Reflection
-In this activity, I explored how ARP allows devices to find the correct hardware address before communication can occur on a local network.
-I checked the ARP or neighbour table and reviewed how IP addresses were linked to MAC addresses.
-This made the communication process more practical and easier to understand from a troubleshooting perspective.
+During this activity, I focused on how ARP supports communication on a local network by matching IP addresses to MAC addresses.
+I checked the ARP or neighbour table and reviewed how devices discovered each other before data could be sent.
+This activity helped me understand the practical role of ARP and why it is important in diagnosing local network communication issues.